Is Paris Safe for Solo Female Travelers? Safety Guide 2025.

 Uber should be safe alone in Paris because:

-• I did not find evidence of safety issues in my research.
+- I did not find evidence of safety issues in my research and I used it many times in 2025 with no problems.

 Can you enjoy Paris alone?